-- VI.1.3.(a) Be responsible for engaging with graduate students regarding efforts to enrich student life in areas that include, but are not limited to, housing, security, and financial and environmental concerns. - VI.1.3.(b) Meet with the GROs advisors and GRO Co-Chairs at least once per semester to discuss graduate student concerns. - VI.1.3.(c) Be paid for no more than 100 hours per academic year per advocacy chair.
+- V.1.3.(a) Be responsible for engaging with graduate students regarding efforts to enrich student life in areas that include, but are not limited to, housing, security, and financial and environmental concerns. - V.1.3.(b) Meet with the GROs advisors and GRO Co-Chairs at least once per semester to discuss graduate student concerns. - V.1.3.(c) Receive a fellowship for up to and no more than \$840.00 per term (summer-fall, spring) per advocacy chair.

-Section VI.1.4.
+Section V.1.4.
 The Communications Chair